deserie-dev/SCA_Final_Project/README.md

   terraform apply
 ```

-8. To confirm the instane was created, inside the GCP console, go to "Compute Engine" and you should see your instance insce the VM Instances dasboard.
+8. To confirm the instance was created, inside the GCP console, go to "Compute Engine" and you should see your instance insce the VM Instances dasboard.

 </p></details>